 - Mental health treatment

-Many programs use holistic therapies to complement evidence-based treatments.
+Many drug and alcohol treatment programs use holistic therapies to complement evidence-based treatments.
 But treatment plans should consist mainly of evidence-based treatments to safely help you meet your treatment goals.

 3. Do you offer the level of care I require?